 Need to consider e-invoicing from the point of view of:

-The connection layer, which bring buyer and supplier together
+- The connection layer, which brings buyer and supplier together

 The successful implementation of e-invoicing is not just a technology project.
 Success stems from the management of people, other stakeholders, business processes and automated IT systems.

 - Create commitment and focus at the top

 - Build a project organization to make the change

 - Plan and implement the appropriate systems to achieve automation and integration

 - Align with procurement and payment processes